egoist/dedep/README.md

 Run `dedep` to retrieve latest version of each imported module.

-Run `dedep help` to get all command-line usage.
+You can also check another file with `dedep [file]`, run `dedep help` to get all command-line usage.

 Supports: